 The band is based out of Harrisonburg where several of them met during their college years.
 In addition to Wagler, who handles the lead vocals, banjo, and guitar, the band consists of Jay Lapp on mandolin, guitar, more recently electric guitar, and vocals; Brian Dickel on bass and vocals; fiddler and vocalist Eric Brubaker; and the most recent addition, Kevin Joaquin Garcia, on percussion and keyboards.
 The band is coming up on its 10th album, and has — since 2013 — curated and produced their own festival in Mount Solon, Virginia.
 I’ve attended their Red Wing Roots Music Festival several times since that inaugural year, and it is always a treat.

-I’m posting some of my favorite TSW tunes in the hopes you’ll enjoy the selections.
+I’m posting some of my favorite TSW tunes for this Saturday Soundtrack in the hopes you’ll enjoy the selections.
 We’ll begin with some of their older material like the beautiful Halfway to Heaven, the funky Breakin’ Like the Sun, and the wistful The End of the World Again:

 Here TSW take an extended instrumental jam on Long Way to Go.